openqasm/openqasm/governance.md

 The purpose of the OpenQASM governance model is to formalize the process for proposing and deciding upon changes to OpenQASM.
 It provides explicit mechanisms for a broader community to contribute.
 It will memorialize decisions in a public record.
 This model should make decision-making routine to get issues unstuck.

-OpenQASM is a Qiskit project, but this governance structure is scoped to just OpenQASM itself and not Qiskit as a whole.
+This governance structure is scoped to just OpenQASM itself and not Qiskit as a whole.
 The scope of OpenQASM includes the language specification as well as reference implementations of parsers or other low-level infrastructure to facilitate use in other projects.
+OpenQASM inherits the contribution guidelines and community standards that are common to all projects within the Qiskit GitHub organization.

 **In brief**: we propose 3 community roles: **Member**, **Contributor**, and **TSC Member**.
 We also propose 2 structures: a **Technical Steering Committee** (TSC) and **Working Group** (WG).
 The TSC creates WGs and appoints WG chairs.
 Working Group membership shall be composed of Members with a Contributor as chair.